bcstp/hugosite/content/escaping-big-tech.md

 ## Twitter alternatives

-**(Is the following possibly not as crucial with the new owner of Twitter?)** Our observation: there is *much* more content getting through without being censored.
-Some that is, people call out directly to Elon Musk and it appears that he is fixing things.
+**(Is the following possibly not as crucial with the new owner of Twitter?)** Our observation: there is *much* more content getting through on the new Twitter without being censored.
+Sometimes, when content is censored, people call out directly to Elon Musk and it appears that he is fixing things.
 Time will tell.

 | Twitter alternative  | Comments  | Recommended?  |